 Finally, regulation aspects such as extended testing conditions and further pollutant considerations are analysed and compared from a worldwide perspective.
 All these arguments are considered taking into account the acceptance and participation of the general public in order to mitigate change-aversion.

 Marco Mammetti, Powertrain R&D Manager at Applus+ IDIADA, states “IDIADA has extensive experience in vehicle emissions measurement built up over our history.
 We are already working to meet the Fit for 55 package’s requirements on long-term sustainability assessments, as part of the European Green Deal framework.”

-Currently, Applus+ IDIADA is deploying facilities dedicated to battery and fuel cell based as well as other CO2 neutral emission powertrain assessment.
-According to Mammetti, such investments “will allow our clients to develop sustainable vehicles to achieve the overall emissions reduction from the transport system in the years to come.”
+Currently, Applus+ IDIADA is deploying facilities dedicated to various CO2 neutral emission powertrain assessments, especially battery and fuel cell-based.
+According to Mammetti, such investments “will allow our clients to develop sustainable vehicles and to achieve the overall emissions reduction target for the transport system in the years to come.”